Updated July 27, 2023

-Introduction of Stakeholder
+Definition of Stakeholder

 Examples of Stakeholder

-The following examples of Stakeholders are as follows:
+The following examples of stakeholders are as follows:

-6)Government and Taxation Department
+6. Government and Taxation Department

 Businesses affect the community and the environment at large.
-The people living around the major manufacturing units of the Company are affected and hence they also become a stakeholder of the Company.
-The Company takes initiatives so that it does not harm the peaceful living of the community and saves the surrounding environment from any harm.
+The people living around the major manufacturing units of the company are affected, and hence they also become a stakeholder of the company.
+The company takes initiatives so that it does not harm the peaceful living of the community and saves the surrounding environment from any harm.
 Further, due to economic activity in the region, the community gains from job opportunities and other trade-related opportunities.

 Conclusion – Stakeholders Example

 Stakeholders are the ones who are impacted by the company, its business performance, and its financial health.
 The above examples provide the role of the stakeholders and how the company impacts them.

 This has been a guide to Stakeholder examples.
 Here we have discussed the top 8 examples of Stakeholders along with a detailed explanation.
 You can also go through our other suggested articles to learn more –